For any goal, we can always turn to the teachings of Prophet Muhammad (peace be upon him) for guidance.

 Pray, then act.
 There is a saying: “Stop worrying about what can go wrong and get excited about what can go right.”

 It’s already written, so just work with integrity and faith towards your goals.
 It may not be easy, but the outcome will be good for you if your faith remains strong.

 “If something befalls you, then do not say: If only I had done something else.
 Rather say: Allah has decreed what he wills.
 Verily, the phrase ‘if only’ opens the way for the work of Satan.”

-Taken from a recent khutbah by Shaykh Dr. Yasir Qadhi.
+The article is from our archives and was taken from a khutbah by Shaykh Dr. Yasir Qadhi.